Resources

 Key Trends in Special Education in Public Schools (2020-21)

-CLE’s Analysis of the Civil Rights Data Collection In September 2024, we completed the fifth analysis of the U.S. Department of Education’s Civil Rights Data Collection (CRDC) on access and opportunities for students with disabilities.
+CLE’s Analysis of the Civil Rights Data Collection In September 2024, the Center for Learner Equity (CLE) completed its fifth analysis of the U.S. Department of Education’s Civil Rights Data Collection (CRDC) on access and opportunities for students with disabilities.
 Our key findings show progress in certain areas, substantial opportunity gaps for students with disabilities in others, and the impact of the COVID-19 pandemic on outcomes during the 2020-21 school year.
-Our analysis examines data trends regarding the enrollment, placements, disciplinary removals, and post-secondary outcomes of students with disabilities in traditional and charter public schools.
-We also focus on charter schools specializing in educating students with disabilities to understand their growth around the United States and some of their key characteristics.
-Key Findings Traditional public schools educate a greater proportion of students with disabilities than charters.
-Charters educate different types of students with disabilities than traditional public schools.
-In charters, students with disabilities are more likely to spend time in general education settings.
-Students with disabilities continue to experience higher rates of disciplinary practices and lower access to college preparation than their peers.
-Specialized charter schools, concentrated in a handful of states, are increasingly focusing on autism.
-View the Executive SummaryLetter from Executive Director & [...]
+Our analysis examines data trends around the enrollment, placements, disciplinary removals, and post-secondary outcomes of students with disabilities in both traditional and charter public schools.
+Our analysis also focuses on charter schools specializing in educating students with disabilities to understand their growth around the United States and some of their key characteristics.
+Key Findings Traditional public schools educate a greater proportion of students with disabilities than charters Charters educate different types of students with disabilities than traditional public schools In charters, students with disabilities are more likely to spend time in general education settings Students with disabilities continue to experience higher rates of disciplinary practices and lower access to college preparation than their peers Specialized charter schools, concentrated in a handful of states, are increasingly focusing on autism View [...]

 Sustainability Report Image